Jurassic Park III: Creatures on screen

 As with the previous films, Industrial Light & Magic (ILM) provided dinosaurs through computer-generated imagery (CGI), while Stan Winston and his team provided animatronics.
 The animatronics were more advanced than those used in previous films, and included the ability to blink, for an increased sense of realism.
 While animatronics were used for close-up shots, other scenes used sticks with pictures of dinosaur heads attached, as placeholders to which the actors could react.

 Puppeteers worked together to create the T. rex, Spinosaurus, and Velociraptor movements.
 Multiple puppeteers were assigned to operate different parts of each animatronic dinosaur, and in some cases, hours of practice were needed for a dinosaur's puppeteers to perform in synchrony.
 The animatronics were powerful and considered dangerous, as one wrong move could kill someone.
 One scene, depicting Udesky's death, was filmed with Winston team member John Rosengrant wearing a partial raptor suit.

 Winston's team took roughly 13 months to design and create the various practical dinosaurs.
 ILM scanned dinosaur sculptures, also created by Winston's team, to create the computer-generated versions of the animals.
-ILM also designed some dinosaurs entirely through CGI, including Ankylosaurus and Brachiosaurus.
+ILM designed some dinosaurs entirely through CGI, including Ankylosaurus and Brachiosaurus.
 New dinosaurs not featured in earlier films included the Ankylosaurus, in addition to Ceratosaurus and Corythosaurus.

-Paleontologist Jack Horner worked as the film's technical advisor, as he had done for the previous films.
+Like the previous films, paleontologist Jack Horner worked as technical advisor.
 Horner was brought on early in the film's development when story ideas were being considered.
 After two films, the filmmakers wanted to replace the T. rex with a new dinosaur antagonist.
 Baryonyx was originally considered, and early concept posters reflected this.
 Horner ultimately convinced the filmmakers to replace the T. rex with the larger Spinosaurus, an animal which had a distinctive sail on its back.
 Johnston said that "a lot of dinosaurs have a very similar silhouette to the T. rex ... and we wanted the audience to instantly recognize this as something else".
 Horner hypothesized that T. rex was more of a scavenger, while Spinosaurus was a true predator.
 The roars of the Spinosaurus in the film were created by mixing the low guttural sounds of a lion and an alligator, a bear cub crying, and a lengthened cry of a large bird that gave the roars a raspy quality.